Quantum Secret Sharing Rates: Introduction

 \section{Introduction}

-In modern communication networks, ensuring the confidentiality of transmitted information is a fundamental requirement \cite{bloch2011physical}.
+In modern communication networks, confidentiality is a fundamental requirement \cite{bloch2011physical}.
 Quantum communication protocols address this need by leveraging physical laws to provide information-theoretic security.
-Among these, quantum key distribution is the most technologically mature, though many other security primitives rely on quantum principles \cite{zapatero2025implementation,graifer2023quantum,farre2025entanglement}.
+Among these, QKD is the most technologically mature, though many other security primitives rely on quantum principles \cite{zapatero2025implementation,graifer2023quantum,farre2025entanglement}.

 The wiretap channel model, introduced by Wyner \cite{wyner1975wire}, and the secrecy capacity of its quantum analogue, have been studied extensively \cite{cai2004quantum, devetak2005private, tikku2020non}.
 The secrecy capacity quantifies how much information can be securely transmitted in the presence of an eavesdropper.
 Further network extensions have been studied as well, including semantic security \cite{boche2022semantic}, layered secrecy \cite{pereg2021key}, covert communication \cite{tahmasbi2020covert}, tactile communication \cite{hassanpour2025quantum}, and unreliable entanglement assistance \cite{lederman2024secure}.